 If you smoke, you’ll be asked to stop for the month prior to your surgery and for six weeks after the surgery.
 This is important because smoking reduces blood oxygenation, which can slow down healing.
 If you take blood thinners, you’ll likely be required to stop taking them for the two weeks prior to the surgery.
 You will be given all of your prescriptions prior to your surgery, and one of our nurses will discuss the effects of all of the medicines and their potential interactions with any medications that you are taking from other physicians.

 On the day of your procedure, you’ll meet with your surgeon again to review the process and discuss any questions you might have.

 Breast augmentations are performed under general anesthesia, which means you will be totally asleep and will not feel a thing during the surgery.
 Once it’s complete, your breasts are bandaged and then covered with a surgical support bra.
 Finally, you’ll be moved to a recovery room while you awaken from the anesthesia.

-One week after your surgery you’ll have a follow-up with your surgeon to ensure that your body is healing properly.
+One week after your surgery you’ll have a follow-up with Dr. Obaid or Dr. Ver Halen to ensure that your body is healing properly.
 This will be your first chance to see your new breasts.
 You’ll notice some bruising and swelling, which can be difficult for some patients to see, but within a few weeks, your breasts will be healed and looking great.